shriyanyamali/Lextract/paper.md

 Competition authorities routinely delineate the relevant market as a first step in merger and antitrust assessments.
 Scholars analyze this language to track precedent, analyze trends in the scope of definitions, and identify the evolution of market definitions [@vr2019].
 Despite its significance, only one commercial product addressing this need exists: LexisNexis’s [Caselex Market Definitions Module](https://www.caselex.eu/services/service) which suffers from being proprietary, immutable, and inaccessible to many academics.

-The Commission has published over 6,000 merger and antitrust decisions [@bldr2024; @ecdgc2025] and continues to add 280 more annually [@apdtsf2021], each formatted idiosyncratically and lengthy, with inconsistent placement of definitions and headings that vary in language.
-As a result, deterministic approaches such as regex are brittle and ineffective, while manual extraction is slow and irreproducible at scale.
+The Commission has published over 6,000 merger and antitrust decisions [@bldr2024; @ecdgc2025] and continues to add 280 more annually [@apdtsf2021], each structured and formatted idiosyncratically, with inconsistent placement of definitions and headings that vary in language.
+As a result, deterministic approaches such as regex are brittle and ineffective [@wpbcjajstk2020], while manual extraction is slow and irreproducible at scale.
 This pipeline rectifies this issue by providing a simple, open source way to extract market definitions that does not require manual guidance nor rely upon inaccurate pattern-matching techniques.

 # General workflow